vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week2/day08.md

 `public TicketMachine(int cost)`
 This constructor has a single parameter, `cost`, which is of type `int` — the same type as the `price` field it will be used to set.
 A parameter is used as a sort of temporary messenger, carrying data originating from outside the constructor or method, and making it available inside it.

-**Formal Parameters:** The parameter names inside a constructor or method.
-**Acutal Parameters:** The parameter values outside.
-So `cost` is a formal parameter, and a user-supplied value such as `50` is an actual parameter.

-**Variable Scope:**
-A formal parameter is available to an object only within the body of a constructor or method that declares it.
-We say that the *scope of a parameter* is restricted to the body of the constructor or method in which it is declared.
-In contrast, the *scope of a field* is the whole of the class definition – it can be accessed from anywhere in the same class.
-This is a **very important difference** between these two sorts of variables.

-**Variable Lifetime:**
-The *lifetime of a parameter* is limited to a single call of a constructor or method.
-When a constructor or method is called, the extra space for the parameter variables is created, and the external values copied into that space.
-Once that call has completed its task, the formal parameters disappear and the values they held are lost.
-In other words, when the constructor has finished executing, the whole constructor space is removed, along with the parameter variables held within it.
-In contrast, the *lifetime of a field* is the same as the lifetime of the object to which it belongs.
-When an object is created, so are the fields, and they persist for the lifetime of the object.
-It follows that if we want to remember the cost of tickets held in the `cost` parameter, we must store the value somewhere persistent — that is, in the `price` field.

 **Let's Experiment:**

 1. To what class does the following constructor belong?